The Big Picture on Home Loans vs. Investor Loans:

 2. Extra costs may be attached to an investment home’s purchase.

 Homeowners know that buying a house, while exciting, is never as straightforward as it seems.
-Working with a trustworthy lender and Realtor can take a lot of guesswork out of the process — helping you to understand exactly what fees you may be required to pay before closing.
+Working with a trustworthy lender and realtor can take a lot of guesswork out of the process, helping you understand exactly what fees you may be required to pay before closing.

 Remember this: When purchasing an investment home, other costs may apply.
 Zitlow estimates that the average appraisal cost on a primary residence is $450.
 Some investment property guidelines require additional appraisal forms, which can increase the appraisal cost by $50 to $100.
 Lender fees are often higher as well, compared to owner-occupied mortgages.

-3. Compared to a home loan, investment property down payments aren’t as fluid.
+3. Unlike a home loan, investment property down payments aren’t as fluid.

 Remember this: FHA and VA home loans are only offered on primary residences (although they can be used to house hack with a 2-4 unit property!).
 Conventional loans offer down payments as low as 3 percent on primary residences, but investment property loans require a minimum of 15 percent down.